 Weiss spent his previous two seasons at Nicholls State University in Thibodaux, Louisiana.
 In Weiss’ second season with the Colonels, he helped guide the team to a 20-11 record, including a second place finish in the Southland Conference.
 The 2008-09 season marked the second 20-win campaign since Nicholls State moved up to NCAA Division I in 1980-81.

-Prior to accepting the position at Nicholls State, Weiss served as an assistant with UTPA head coach Ryan Marks at St. Edward’s University in Austin, Texas, where he helped guide the Hilltoppers to a 24-6 overall record in 2006-07.
+Prior to accepting the position at Nicholls State, Weiss served as an assistant with UTPA head coach Ryan Marks at Saint Edward’s University in Austin, Texas, where he helped guide the Hilltoppers to a 24-6 overall record in 2006-07.
 The Hilltoppers finished that season with a 10-2 conference record, a Heartland Conference Championship, and a berth in the NCAA Division II Tournament.

 While in Austin, Weiss was also the Director of Operations for Hoop Zone and coached the 17 & Under Hoop Zone AAU team for two years.
 Additionally, he served as an assistant to the communications director for the Austin Toros of the NBA Development League, the affiliate of the NBA’s San Antonio Spurs.
 In that role, he prepared game notes for NBA scouts, compiled statistics for player evaluations, and wrote game stories.